Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 How to reach: Drive towards Mhow and continue on the road to Mandu.
 Jam Gate comes along this scenic route.
 There’s space to park near the gate and viewpoint.

-Food I loved nearby:
+Food I love nearby:

 • Maggi and chai from small roadside stalls.
 Somehow, it tastes extra good here.

 • Corn on the cob (bhutta) in the monsoon.
-It is hot, smoky and perfect for the mood.
+It is hot, smoky, and perfect for the mood.

 Kalakund

-Distance/Time from Indore: About 35–40 km, around 1–1.5 hours by road.
+Distance/Time from Indore: About 40-45 km, around 1–1.5 hours by road.

 Top things to do:

-• Book seats on the Patalpani–Kalakund heritage train (operational in 2025!).
+• Book seats on the Patalpani–Kalakund heritage train (operational in 2026!).
 It passes through tunnels and bridges with jaw-dropping views.

 • Trek through the Kalakund forest trails, perfect for a 2–3 hour nature walk.